KSRdev/Drama-Tracker-Capstone-HarvardX/README.md

 # Final-Project !

-Web Programming with Python and JavaScript
+Web Programming with Python(Django) and JavaScript

 # Introduction